 American Family Abroad Tax Support

 It can be complicated figuring out which forms to file.
 Or worse, determining whether you even qualify for all of these benefits.
 Instead of dealing with the IRS yourself or hiring an expensive tax accountant abroad to handle your taxes, turn to us at MyExpatTaxes!
-File expat taxes as an American abroad with the leading, most affordable software according to Yahoo Finance.
+According to Yahoo Finance, file expat taxes as an American abroad with the leading, most affordable software.

 Our expat tax software allows you to file your taxes quickly and easily.
 Plus, it ensures you, an American expat, claim all the deductions you might be qualified for and that your information is secure.
 Contact us today to learn more!